 (b)

 Figure 1.15: Fragment size density distribution for ATAC-seq fresh, fixed and frozen in CD14+ monocytes and tCD4+ cells.
-The distribution of ATAC-seq fragment’s length are illustrated for a) CD14+ monocytes and b) tCD4+ cells and colour-coded by condition (fresh=green, frozen=blue and fixed=red).
+The distribution of ATAC-seq fragment lengths are illustrated for a) CD14+ monocytes and b) tCD4+ cells and colour-coded by condition (fresh=green, frozen=blue and fixed=red).

 Study of maintenance of chromatin structure across and within the TSS was conducted as described in (Scharer2016).
 The nucleosome-free fragments (<150bp) from all the samples showed a single peak of enrichment at the nucleosome-depleted TSS position, with tCD4+ fresh samples presenting the lowest enrichment (Figure 1.16 a and c).
 The pattern of enrichment of di- nucleosome fragments (ranging between 260 and 340bp) demonstrated in the